 In the implementation of a layoff or recall, the District shall consider in order:

 A. COMPLIANCE.
 Since ORS 342.934 (1) states that reduction of teaching staff shall be as provided therein, the parties agree that in the event of a conflict, ambiguity or inconsistency between its provisions and the provisions of this Agreement, the statutory provisions will prevail.
+The District will determine its compliance with ORS 342.934(4) by identifying and retaining qualified teachers with cultural or linguistic expertise.

 B. LAYOFF.